 Institution / private strategy mode

-Where the public listing becomes internal commercialization intelligence.
+Where a public listing becomes internal translation, route, and portfolio intelligence.

-In a production deployment, this layer could be restricted to institutional users, venture builders, or approved partners.
+In production, this mode would normally be access-controlled for institutional teams, venture builders, or approved strategic partners.

-Strategy lens: TTO / Licensing Composite signal 74
+Strategy lens: TTO / Portfolio & Licensing Composite signal 74

 Structured internal signals

-Turn instinctive judgment into a more explicit institutional conversation.
+Convert instinctive commercialization judgment into a more legible institutional operating surface.

 Anchor-IP strength